dustinpfister/test_threejs/README.md

 ## How the r (revision) variable is determined

 As of this writing it is determined by the folder that the demo is in as that structoering follows a /demos/rXXX pattern where XXX is the revision number that is used for the demos in that path.

+## Generating index of demos

+I am using [klaw](https://github.com/jprichardson/node-klaw), and [through2](https://www.npmjs.com/package/through2) to help with building lists of links for demos.